stanley06/Notes/java.md

 ## Java Basics
-- java is always pass-by-value
+- java is always `pass-by-value`
-- except the primitive types, all objects value are pointer types (but unlike c++, no * needed to decode the pointer)
+- except the primitive types, all objects value are reference types
-- when passing object around, pointer value are actually passed around, thus reassignment will only change the pointer itself, not the contents the pointer pointed to
+- when passing object around, reference value are actually passed around, thus reassignment will only change the reference value itself, not the dereferenced contents
-- keyword 'final' only cast the constness of the pointer iself, rather than the contents the pointer pointing to
+- keyword `final` only cast the constness of the reference variable itself, rather than the contents the reference pointing to

 ## String Pool
 - String is immutable in java, which makes intern pool possible
 - String pool is a pool of constant strings, whose memory are in Heap
-- using "" to assign a string, will return a reference of the "string" from the heap
+- using `""` to assign a string, will return a reference of the string in the string pool from the heap
-- using 'new' operator to create a string, will force to create a string in the heap, but outside of the string pool
+- using `new` operator to create a string, will force to create a string in the heap, but outside of the string pool
-- using String.intern() method, will put the underline string into string pool, and reference to the string in the string pool, and free extra memory from the heap
+- using `String.intern()` method, will put the underlying string into string pool, and reference to the string in the string pool, and free extra memory from the heap

 ## Immutable Class
 - immutable class is good for caching, and is inherently thread-safe
 - how to create immutable class? steps
-    - declare class as final, thus cannot be extended
+    - declare class as `final`, thus cannot be extended
-    - mark all data member as private, thus no direct access
+    - mark all data member as `private`, thus no direct access
     - do not provide any setter methods, thus cannot change from outside
-    - make all mutable fields final, thus can only assign once
+    - make all mutable fields `final`, thus can only assign once
     - initialize all fileds via constructor performing deep copy
     - perform cloning of objects in getter method to return a copy of the object, instead of a reference to the actual object